ningken14/acg_2024/lectures/lecture5/file_searching_lecture5.md

 transition: fade

-## **Searching NGS File Formats and Genome Arithmetic**
+## **Searching NGS File Formats**

-<small>This work, "Searching NGS File Formats", is a derivative of ["Intro to Shell"](https://hbctraining.github.io/Intro-to-Shell/) by hbctraining, used under [CC BY](https://creativecommons.org/licenses/by/4.0/) and is a derivative of part of ["Applied Computational Genomics Course at UU"](https://github.com/quinlan-lab/applied-computational-genomics) by quinlan-lab, and ["bedtools Tutorial"](http://quinlanlab.org/tutorials/bedtools/bedtools.html) by quinlan-lab used under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).
-"Searching NGS File Formats and Genome Arithmetic" is licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/) by Simon Coetzee.</small>
+<small>This work, "Searching NGS File Formats", is a derivative of ["Intro to Shell"](https://hbctraining.github.io/Intro-to-Shell/) by hbctraining, used under [CC BY](https://creativecommons.org/licenses/by/4.0/) and is a derivative of part of ["Applied Computational Genomics Course at UU"](https://github.com/quinlan-lab/applied-computational-genomics) by quinlan-lab.
+"Searching NGS File Formats" is licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/) by Simon Coetzee.</small>

 Goals (grep and redirection)
 ========================================================